Desmond Tobin: Pigmentation & neuroendocrine research

 Tobin’s lab developed an assay for tracking melanin transfer events, followed by a study on a key motor protein to drive melanin transfer between melanocytes and keratinocytes in human skin.
 These latter findings were translated in product development for pigmentation spots and potentially also melasma.
 Via university-owned IP, his team discovered a potential new ‘sun-less tanning’ small peptide technology.

 Tobin identified the basis for the clinically-observed preferential targeting of pigmented hair (and relative sparing of white hair) in Alopecia areata (AA), with his data showing that pigmented hair follicle melanocytes are destroyed in acute AA.
 This also explains rapid so-called ‘going white overnight’.
 Tobin's laboratory was the first to report that the opioid b-endorphin acts a surprising and potent pigmentary molecule.

 Tobin’s work is also interested in the life and death of pigment cells; key not only for those with age-related loss of hair pigmentation, but also for those with malignant pigment cells.
 He reported the first recognized spontaneous and cyclical programmed cell death in the melanocyte system in humans, during the regression phase of the hair growth cycle.
-This may be harnessed in apoptosis-resistant malignant melanoma.
+This may be harnessed in apoptosis-resistant melanoma.
 With vitiligo, he and his colleagues challenged the prevailing view that all melanocytes were lost/destroyed in epidermis of patients with this skin-depigmenting disorder.
 He proposed that these cells survived best if un/dedifferentiated, opening up possibilities of treating even fully-white vitiligo skin of long duration.